realArcherL/Wget-Script/README.md

 # Wget-Script
-A simple Web page downloader which works on Bash Scripting using Wget inbuilt function hi hello
+A simple Web page downloader which works on Bash Scripting using Wget inbuilt function.